JasonSanford/every-mile/README.md

 ## How it works

 ### Prepping a bot
 A series of scripts are run on a GeoJSON file representing the entire length of a trail.
-The following steps assume you have added a new trail's full geometry as `all.geojson` in the `/geom/{identifier}` directory, where `identifier` is a short string representing the trail's name (`at` => `Appalachian Trail`, `brp`, `Blue Ridge Parkway`).
+The following steps assume you have:

+1. added a new trail's full geometry as `all.geojson` in the `/geom/{identifier}` directory, where `identifier` is a short string representing the trail's name (`at` => `Appalachian Trail`, `brp` => `Blue Ridge Parkway`).
+2. Added constants for this new trail in `/src/constants.ts` including total trail distance, Mapbox map id, and mile indicator buffer (seen on images).

 #### `01_create_mile_sections`